fengyunzaidushi/awesome-github-repos/data.md

 *   [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.

-*   [modelscope/ms-agent](https://github.com/modelscope/ms-agent) - MS-Agent: MS-Agent: Lightweight Framework for Empowering Agents with Autonomous Exploration in Complex Task Scenarios
+*   [modelscope/ms-agent](https://github.com/modelscope/ms-agent) - MS-Agent: Lightweight Framework for Empowering Agents with Autonomous Exploration in Complex Task Scenarios

 *   [jzhang38/TinyLlama](https://github.com/jzhang38/TinyLlama) - The TinyLlama project is an open endeavor to pretrain a 1.1B Llama model on 3 trillion tokens.